Home » Texting Etiquette Tips for 2025

 • They receive texts at all hours of the day.
 “Why do those who send Texts at 11:30 pm think that is okay?”
 As you know, your phone will alert you when a text comes in.
 Try to remember this when texting after hours.

 • If the person you want to text is busy, ask when they will be free.
-You do the same when it comes to your status.
+You should do the same with your status.

 • If you are busy, let the other person know and advise them when you can connect later so they can have your full attention.

 Be better than that and speak in person or not at all.
-Use texting for casual topics.
-Serious topics are not best served via text.
+Texting is best for casual topics; serious topics are not best served via text.
+It is so easy to text something out in the heat of the moment that you may regret later.

-Can you believe I received a condolence Text when my father passed away from someone I’m not in regular contact with?
+I received a condolence Text when my father passed away from someone I’m not in regular contact with.
 Is that appropriate?
+It sort of felt a little lame… But that’s probably just me.
+I’m big into sending thank you and sympathy cards when appropriate.

 Specific topics and situations require a face-to-face hookup or, at the very least, a phone call or hand-written card stating your feelings.
 Texting is not the place for serious topics or emotional or contentious issues.